 You may not have enough teeth to efficiently chew with and/or support your jaw joints.
 So if you are missing Teeth or have loose dentures, you may want to consider dental implants or implant supported dentures to replace what is missing.

-Alternately, you may have enough teeth to chew with but your teeth may not fit together properly, causing trauma to your teeth and chewing inefficiencies.
+Alternately, you may have enough teeth to chew with, but your teeth do not fit together properly, causing trauma to your teeth and chewing inefficiencies.
 As a result, your teeth may have worn until they are quite short or too flat.

 Other times, your chewing system may be fine and harmonious, but your jaw joints may have issues.
 Temporomandibular joint disorders are often multifactorial in nature.
 Dr. Malfair is well-versed in these problems and working alongside colleagues such as physiotherapists, massage therapists, and chiropractic partners, he will help you get on the road to wellness!